An algorithm for estimating the crossing number of dense graphs, and continuous analogs of the crossing and rectilinear crossing numbers: Crossing densities of graphons

 \begin{corollary} Let $p\in[0,1]$.
 Among all graphons $W$ with $||W||_1=\int_{[0,1]^2}W(x,y)\ dx\ dy=p$, $W^p$ achieves the largest crossing density, as well as the largest rectilinear crossing density. \end{corollary}

 It might seem inconvenient that the definitions of $\mathcal{F}$ and $\mathcal{D}_\mathcal{W}$ allow for "degenerate" configurations.
 However, it is possible to add several more restrictions to these families without altering the crossing densities.
-Below, an example of this is provided.
+We provide an example of this.

 We say that a function $f\in\mathcal{F}$ is \textit{nice} if it is measure preserving and bounded.

 \begin{theorem} Let $W$ be a graphon.
 Then, where $f$ ranges over all nice elements of $\mathcal{F}$. \end{theorem}